pallets-eco/flask-security/docs/configuration.rst

     This is actually part of Flask - but is used by Flask-Security to sign all tokens.
     It is critical this is set to a strong value.
 For python3 consider using: ``secrets.token_urlsafe()``

+.. py:data:: SECRET_KEY_FALLBACKS

+    This is a list of old secret keys that can still be used to unsign tokens that were created with previous secret keys.

+    Default: ``None``.

+    .. versionadded:: 5.6.0

 .. py:data:: SECURITY_BLUEPRINT_NAME

     Specifies the name for the Flask-Security blueprint.